Liver receptor homolog-1

 The liver receptor homolog-1 (LRH-1) also known as totipotency pioneer factor NR5A2 (nuclear receptor subfamily 5, group A, member 2) is a protein that in humans is encoded by the NR5A2 gene.
 LRH-1 is a member of the nuclear receptor family of intracellular transcription factors.

 LRH-1 plays a critical role in the regulation of development, cholesterol transport, bile acid homeostasis and steroidogenesis.

 LRH-1 is important for maintaining pluripotence of stem cells during embryonic development.

+Nr5a2 was recently identified at a totipotent pioneer factor.
+The orphan nuclear receptor Nr5a2 has been shown to be important in fertility, ovarian function, and zygotic genome activation (ZGA).
+Heterozygosity for Nr5a2 is associated with reduced ovarian function, specifically in the synthesis of progesterone.
+This impaired progesterone production was associated with infertility in female mice, as well as increased incidence of pregnancy loss.
+The loss of embryos around implantation associated with Nr5a2+/- mice indicated a possible interaction with genome-wide gene expression in early embryo development.
+Upon further investigation, Nr5a2 was found to regulate ZGA in mice embryos similar to that of Zelda in Drosophila.
+Nr5a2 is maternally contributed and regulates transcription activity in the early embryo by binding to distal cis-regulatory sequences and promoting chromatin accessibility.
+The change in chromatin conformation allows for the activation of transcription of about 72% of genes involved in ZGA.

 Interactions

 Liver receptor homolog-1 has been shown to interact with the small heterodimer partner.